 Is TDR necessary?

-TDR is used for fault detection of electric wires in building, aircraft, and transportation system, with that TDR is used to find bad splices in phone cables and features of electronic devices and antennae.
+TDR is used for fault detection of electric wires in buildings, aircraft, and transportation systems; with that, TDR is used to find bad splices in phone cables and features of electronic devices and antennae.

 How accurate is a TDR?

-its main feature is to find permittivity of material from wave propagation, due to strong relation between permittivity of material and water content.
+Its main feature is to find the permittivity of material from wave propagation due to the strong relation between the permittivity of material and water content.

 How much time does it take to become proficient with a TDR?

-- With the proper instruction, using a TDR is simple and can be learned in a some hours.
+- With the proper instruction, using a TDR is simple and can be learned in a few hours.

-A TDR ranges in price based on the type and manufacturer, but, some tools are reasonably cost
+A TDR ranges in price based on the type and manufacturer, but some tools are reasonably priced.

-Is TDR be used to locate faults in fiber optic installations?
+Is TDR used to locate faults in fiber optic installations?

-It analyze reflected signal and can find distance to fault and offer data about impedance features and integrity of the cable
+It analyzes the reflected signal, can find the distance to the fault, and offers data about impedance features and the integrity of the cable.

-What is the basic of time domain reflectometry?
+What are the basics of time domain reflectometry?

-The TDR work on the principle of radar.
+The TDR works on the principle of radar.
 The pulse of energy is transmitted down a cable.
-When that pulse reaches end of cable or fault along cable some part of all pulse energy is reflected back to source .
+When that pulse reaches the end of the cable or a fault along the cable, some part of the pulse energy is reflected back to the source.